IntelliJ Platform Plugin SDK Help

 Bundled Translations

-An IDE module or a plugin can provide multiple language translations in a single distribution, e.g., zh-CN and ja.
+An IDE module or a plugin can provide multiple language translations in a single distribution, for example, zh-CN and ja.
 Proper localization files will be used at runtime depending on the IDE language.

 Bundled Translations Structure